edhaarmanniv/pre-calc/README.md

-Deployed API found at the following link: [https://pre-calc.herokuapp.com/](Pre-Calc API)
+Deployed API found at the following link: [Pre-Calc API](https://pre-calc.herokuapp.com/) Currently will return json with data for one of two different parabola conversions

 ## Available Scripts